 Exposure to chemical substances – arsenic, asbestos, aromatic amines, among others – predisposed first responders and survivors of the 9/11 WTC terrorist attacks to the risk of bladder cancer.
 While we are often exposed to moderate quantities of these chemicals, such as arsenic in drinking water, the carcinogens-laden dust from the twin towers rubble contained exceeding amounts.
 Prolonged inhalation of the toxic dust resulted in high chemical concentration in the bladder, putting the people at a high risk.
 As a result, bladder cancer is now among the many illnesses affecting first responders and survivors of the tragedy.

 At Gregory Cannata & Associates, we help the 9/11 WTC heroes receive compensation from the Victim Compensation Fund to ease their financial burden and cover any losses such as lost earnings.
-We have helped approximately two thousand individuals get monetary compensation (over $300 million awarded) for various health conditions, including bladder cancer, breast cancer, lung cancer, colorectal cancer, etc.
+We have helped thousands of individuals get monetary compensation (over $300 million awarded) for various health conditions, including bladder cancer, breast cancer, lung cancer, colorectal cancer, and all types of qualifying conditions.